 Which businesses are impacted and how?

 Any business that handles over 25 tonnes of packaging in a year will be affected by EPR legislation.
-Whether your business purchases packaging for products or you are producing packaging to sell to other businesses if you handle over 25 tonnes per year, you are identified as a ‘producer’ and must act now.
+If your business purchases packaging for products or produces packaging to sell to other businesses and handles over 25 tonnes per year, you are identified as a ‘producer’ and must act now.

 ‘Producers’ include:

 - Brand owners – who sell packaged goods under their brand name.
-When a brand isn’t identifiable, the responsibility lies with the business responsible for packing or filling the packaging
+When a brand isn’t identifiable, the business responsible for packing or filling the packaging assumes responsibility.

 - Importers – who import packaged products into the UK